node-modules/parameter/README.md

 - `type` - The type of property, every type has it's own rule for the validate.
 - `convertType` - Let parameter to convert the input param to the specific type, support `int`, `number`, `string` and `boolean`, also support a function to customize your own convert method.

-if `options.convertType` was set to parameter's constructor, the default rules below will convert the params to matched type.
+if `options.convertType` was set to parameter's constructor, the default rules below will convert the primitive params to matched type.

 __ Note: you can combile require and type end with a notation `?` like: `int?` or `string?` to specific both type and non-required.__